This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 1st March 2023

 “But isn’t London super expensive?” has got to be the most common question I get asked as an ex-city boy when talking about travel to the United Kingdom’s capital.
 And, while it might be a surprising answer, I always reply that cheap may be a stretch – but London on a budget?
 Absolutely!

-Ok, maybe on a budget is a stretch but there are heaps of tips and tricks to follow to cut costs and make it more affordable.
-Take it from a local who survived in this city as a waiter for a few years, you can make your pounds go further if you know how.
+There are heaps of tips and tricks you can follow to cut your costs and make a stay in one of England’s best places to visit more affordable.
+Take it from an ex-local who survived in this city as a waiter for more than a few years, you can make your pound go much further if you know how.

 1. Flying to London (or not)

-2. Book in Advance
+2. Book your tickets and activities in advance

 3. Finding affordable London accommodation

 Whatever search engine you use, I promise you one thing: cheap does not usually mean cheerful in London.
 Whilst there can be some bargains to be found the further out you go, you’ll have slim pickings in central London.